muvaf/typewriter/README.md

 object whose type is `B` from an input object whose type is `A` by recursively traversing all fields and structs, matching the fields and writing assignment statements.

+You'll see that it's a very lean function generator implementation as it uses the [built-in assignment templates](pkg/traverser/basic.go).
+You can provide your own templates to be used for basic kind iterations and be creative about what you're doing for each matched field pair!

 ### Type Generation